nathPay/DAppNodePackage-bitwarden/getting-started.md

 ## Access to bitwarden from anywhere.

-Currently you can access to your bitwarden by connecting to your dappnode wifi or access it using your dappnode vpn and then access to http://bitwarden.public.dappnode
+Currently you can access to your bitwarden by connecting to your dappnode wifi or access it using your dappnode vpn and then access to https://<dappnodeLocalIPAddress>:<PortYouChoose>

 But it could be boring so you can do the following thing to access it from anywhere:

+### Step 0:
+Maybe it's already done, please modify the environment variable `EXTERNAL` to true and remove volume and restart the package.

 ### Step 1:
 Enabling port forwarding to the port you choose in the package configuration (default is 8343).